pekkaklarck/rf5survey/README.md

 - Thanks for the work you do!
 - Thanks for the hard work
 - Keep up the good work!
 You are always there to help out in slack and mailing list.
 Hope this year i can dedicate some work time as well to help out.
+## Free comments to Robot Framework Foundation
+- Thank you for making this available to all and 7keeping it updated on a regular basis.
+- Keep up the great work!
+- Thanks a lot for supporting and funding this awesome automation tool.
+- Has there been any thought to developing an official style guide?
+- Thanks for releasing this as open source, please continue to do so :P
+- very useful and perfect ATDD
+- You are on the right side
+- Keep up the good work!
+- Good luck! :)
+- Thanks for all the fish.
+- Thanks for robot framework!
+- It will be good to have some students (College) activities
+- I am sure the foundation will grow year by year and it definitely deserves it!
+Really good work with the conferences, well done!
+- Foundation could arrange more trainings and workshops than just once/twice a year.
 <!-- end responses (generated) -->